esluyter/ESTimeline/README.md

 <details>
   <summary><strong>Getting started: installing and tutorial</strong></summary>
+  <br /><br />

-here is a slightly out of date tutorial in that it doesn't use MixerChannel. definitely still relevant up to environment variables - adding reverb, and the patterns and routines are relevant but under-documented.
+Here is a slightly out of date tutorial in that it doesn't use MixerChannel.
+All parts are still relevant except "Environment variables - adding reverb" -- which is useful to demonstrate how the timeline works but there is a much better way in the form of mixer channels, which I will soon update this tutorial to encompass.

 ## Installing
 Download or clone this repository into your SuperCollider Extensions directory.
 To see where this is, go to `File > Open user support directory` and find the `Extensions` directory, or evaluate: